SoftwareHeritage/swhapguide/swhap@inria.md

 Go back to the `metadata` folder and go to the `license.md` file and fill in any license information you have about the usage of the software you are archiving.

-Finally, go back once again to the `metadata` folder and update the `version-history.csv` folder.
+Go back once again to the `metadata` folder and update the `version-history.csv` folder.
 The content of this file should correspond to the data you will want to use later on in the process when reconstructing the code synthetic history (see section called _(Re-)Create the development History_)

-The `codemeta.json` file will be updated at the end of the process.
+The [CodeMeta project](https://codemeta.github.io/) defines a standard JSON structure for software metadata.
+This JSON will allow your code to be more easily discovered by search engines (including the Software Heritage search engine).
+You can generate such a JSON file using the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/).
+Add this JSON file to `MySoftware_Workbench`>`Metadata` folder and synchronize with the distant repository.

+	git add metadata
+	git commit -m "Updated Codemeta JSON"
+	git push

 Synchronize with the remote repository using the follwing command lines: